mayoayodele/MatterAllocationProblemGenerator/README.md

 Utilisation: This is the minimum and maximum number of matters a fee-earner is working on before new jobs are assigned

+Set these parameters in Problem/Problem_Definition.py

+Set the path to the problem ('./Data' in this case) in Problem/Generate_Problems.py

+Run Problem/Generate_Problems.py to generate new problems.

 Each problem contains 4 files:
 1. Client_FE_Lifecyle.txt: contains the lifecycle of each fee-earner per client